rstudio/cheatsheets/README.md

 ## Translations

 If you wish to contribute to this effort by translating a cheat sheet, please feel free to use the source Keynote file.
-To submit a translation, please use a Pull Request via GitHub or email it to us at [info@rstudio.com](mailto:info@rstudio.com) with the subject "Translated Cheat Sheet".
+To submit a translation, please use a Pull Request via GitHub.
+See the [contributing guidelines](https://github.com/rstudio/cheatsheets/blob/master/.github/CONTRIBUTING.md) for more information.

 ## Tips for making a new RStudio cheat sheet